-Did you know how L-cysteine benefits can contribute to beautiful hair, or even what L-cysteine is?
-Below, we will go through the basics of this amino acid that is necessary for the health of our body and hair.
+Do you know what L-cysteine is or how it can contribute to beautiful hair?
+Below, we’ll go through the basics of this amino acid that is necessary for the health of our body and hair.

 L-cysteine is a protein-forming amino acid that helps protein building in the body.
 It is a non-essential amino acid, which means our body can create it.
-In order to cover the daily intake, dietary supplements is advised.
+In order to cover the daily intake, dietary supplements may be a great option.
 This is because L-cysteine is directly formed from L-methionine, which happens to be an essential amino acid that we must get from food.

 What Does L-cysteine Do?